Rahankeräykset: ohjeita vuosi-ilmoituksen tekemiseen EN

 Attachments to the annual report

-Attach the accountant's statement to the annual report if your organisation has an accountant.
+Attach also the accountant's statement of money collection if your organisation has an accountant.
 The accountant's report shall clarify the correspondence between the money collection income and expenses reported in the annual report and the licensee's accounts.
-The accountant's report issued in connection with the financial statements is not attached, but the statement must be given specifically about the money collection.
+The accountant's report issued in connection with the financial statements is not enough, but the accountant must give the statement specifically about the money collection.

 Therefore, keep receipts and other supporting documents carefully so that you can present them on request.
 The National Police Board also carries out more extensive inspections of the use of money collection funds by random sampling.
 Therefore, receipts and other supporting documents should be kept for this reason as well.